gregoryjscott/Simpler/README.md

 ```

 By design, all Tasks clearly define their inputs, outputs, and code to test, so tests are very straightforward.

+A Task's dependencies are its inputs, outputs, and sub-tasks.
+The automatic sub-task injection provides the power to do testing by allowing for mocking sub-task behavior.
+This eliminates the need for repository nonsense when the only purpose is for testing.

 ###"I just need to get things done well, will Simpler help?"